Falkenberg (fort): History

 Excavations took place in 1885, as a railway was run through the area.
 The fort consisted of a tower.
 It had an inner area of 5.5 by 5.5 m, while the outer area was 15.5 by 15.5 m at the base.
-The walls are at the thickest at the base, and becomes thinner towards the top.
-Above the lower, partially intact, parts were brick walls.
-The group which performed the excavations found remains of brick all over the excavated area.
-The group also found some loose remains such as weapons, tools and household goods as well as two finger rings and a silver coin.
+The walls were thickest at the base and became thinner towards the top.
+Above the lower, partially intact parts were brick walls.
+The group which performed the excavations found remains of brick strewn over the excavated area.
+The group also found some artifacts such as weapons, tools and household goods as well as two finger rings and a silver coin.